Dacia Duster SUV - Interior & comfort

 Bi-Fuel Dusters are fitted with an aftermarket-looking LPG gauge and button to the right of the steering wheel.
 This shows the amount of LPG in the 35-litre tank and allows the driver to switch between LPG and petrol, once the system has reached its operating temperature.
 It will automatically switch the fuel supply back to petrol when the LPG tank is empty.

-Dacia expects Comfort trim to be popular; it adds a colour touchscreen for the infotainment system, sat nav, a reversing camera and Apple CarPlay and Android Auto.
+Dacia expects Comfort trim to be popular; it adds an eight-inch colour touchscreen for the infotainment system, sat nav, a reversing camera and Apple CarPlay and Android Auto.
 It also comes with 16-inch alloy wheels, satin chrome exterior body styling, rear tinted windows and a host of interior trim upgrades, including a leather steering wheel and a chrome gearknob.
 Electric rear windows and heated, power-adjustable door mirrors also feature.